 The world’s most popular space opera returns with Episode VIII, The Last Jedi.
 Does it live up to expectations?
-Yes it does!
+I feel it does!

 Star Wars: The Last Jedi Synopsis

 Rey locates Luke Skywalker and succeeds in persuading him to train her, after which Luke reveals his conviction that it is time for the Jedi Order to end.
-Meanwhile, the remnants of the Resistance is hotly pursued by a First Order fleet, only hours away from complete annihilation as their fuel is depleted.
-In the face of desperation, Poe, Finn, and a newfound ally devise a plot to save the day.
-The plan, to secretly depart from the Resistance mothership in order to locate a master code-breaker.
-One who can disable the device used by the First Order to track the Resistance mothership.
+Meanwhile, the remnants of the Resistance are hotly pursued by a First Order fleet, only hours away from complete annihilation as their fuel is depleted.
+In the face of desperation, Po, Finn, and a newfound ally devise a plot to save the day.
+Their plan, to secretly depart from the Resistance mothership in order to locate a master code-breaker.
+The code-breaker is the only person able to disable the device used by the First Order to track the Resistance mothership.

 I begin this review by saying something sacrilegious.
 Sacrilegious for a Star Wars fan, that is.

 I dare say this is the best episode in Star Wars to date.
-This is the ESB of the new trilogy.
+For me, this is the ESB of the new trilogy.
 Possibly, the ESB of all nine episodes confirmed to date.